TEETH - STRAIGHTENING TREATMENT

 Here’s a breakdown of common causes—and what you can do about them:

-Cause: Irregular brushing and flossing allow food particles and plaque to build up, producing odor-causing bacteria.
+Cause: Irregular brushing and flossing allow food particles and plaque to build up, producing odour-causing bacteria.

 Fix: Brush twice daily, floss once a day, and don’t forget to clean your tongue.